howieraem/itrader/README.md

 * Install JRE and JDK.
 * Install Node.js and then Yarn.
 * Install MySQL and Redis.
 Ensure they are running.
+* Create a schema named "itrader" in MySQL.

 ### Back End